Latest Governors' Update

 Noel Fadden – Headteacher, ex-officio Governor

 I have taught in Birmingham, Hastings, Eritrea and Vietnam over the years as well as gaining an MA in International Education at Sussex University.
 I have been at Southover since 2006 as Deputy Head and Acting Head and have taught in all year groups from Y1 to Y6.
-I am delighted to have been the headteacher at Southover since September 2017.
+I am delighted to have been the headteacher at Southover since September 2017 and am proud of the way the school community works together to enable the children at Southover to achieve in all areas.

 Burt Browne – Co-opted Governor